Fair Housing Center Logo.

 A woman in a headscarf leaving her building with a backpack and laptop.

-Housing providers can ask for identification and conduct credit checks to ensure ability to pay rent.
-Some housing providers might ask if you are in the country legally, ask to see your green card or visa, or ask for your social security number to see if you can fulfill the lease’s terms.
+Housing providers can ask for identification and conduct credit checks to ensure your ability to pay rent.
+Some housing providers might ask whether you are in the country legally, ask to see your green card or visa, or ask for your Social Security number to verify that you can fulfill the lease’s terms.

-Housing providers, however, cannot use this information to deny an applicant, or charge different prices solely on the basis of your national origin, religion, and immigration status.
+Housing providers, however, cannot use this information to deny an applicant or charge different prices solely on the basis of their national origin or religion.

-If you think that you are being asked about your immigration status for discriminatory purposes, please call us toll-free at 1-877-979-FAIR.
+If you think that you are being asked about your immigration status for discriminatory purposes, please call us toll-free at 877-979-FAIR.

 National origin discrimination: different treatment in housing because of a person’s ancestry, ethnicity, birthplace, culture, or language.